 Most men think texture comes from product.
 It starts at the cut, and no amount of styling afterward fixes a cut that skipped this step.

-A barber who reaches for texturizing shears the instant you say “texture,” without asking about your hair type or the style you actually want, is taking the fast route rather than the right one.
-The technique should match the hair and the cut, not just be applied because the word “texture” was mentioned.
+A barber who reaches for texturizing shears the instant you say “texture,” without asking about your hair type or the style you want, is taking the fast route rather than the right one.
+The technique should match your hair and the cut you’re after, not be applied because you mentioned the word “texture.”

 Density Decides How Much Texture Your Hair Can Handle